danielperna84/custom_homematic/README.md

   type: string
 username:
   required: true
-  description: Username of the admin-user on your hub.
+  description: Case sensitive.
+Username of a user in admin-role on your hub.
   type: string
 password:
   required: true
-  description: Password of the admin-user on your hub.
+  description: Case sensitive.
+Password of the admin-user on your hub.
   type: string
 tls:
   required: true